 The release binaries may be verified using this clear-signed text file and GPG.
-The command is:
+The commands are:

 curl "https://keyserver.ubuntu.com/pks/lookup?op=get&search=0xA3A31BAD5A2A5B10" | gpg --import gpg --verify signatures.txt

 Don't forget to run SHA256 over the DFU files themselves, because that compares your actual file contents to what we signed.

 Github.com is also protecting us because it verifies on all commits against the developer's public keys, and keeps a history of changes.